How to split two-dimensional Jacobians: a geometric construction: Introduction

 \subsection{Acknowledgements}

-The author is grateful to Davide Lombardo for proposing this fun problem and for his helpful supervision during all the stages of this work.
-The author thanks Alberto Casali for engaging enthusiastically in numerous mathematical discussions on the geometry of the problem, and Fabrizio Bianchi for explaining certain dynamical aspects of the push-out criterion.
-Final acknowledgments go to Alexandrou Konstantinou and Christophe Ritzenthaler for their insightful comments on earlier versions of the manuscript.
+The author is grateful to Davide Lombardo for proposing this fun problem and for his essential guidance throughout all stages of this work.
+The author also thanks Alberto Casali for his enthusiastic participation in numerous discussions on the geometry of the problem, and Fabrizio Bianchi for clarifying several dynamical aspects of the push-out criterion.
+Further thanks go to Alexandrou Konstantinou, Christophe Ritzenthaler, Raju Krishnamoorthy, and Umberto Zannier for their insightful comments on earlier versions of the manuscript.